What is a Shoe Bot? How Does Sneaker Botting Work?

 What are sneaker bots?

-sneaker bot, also known as shoe bot, is a highly sophisticated piece of software designed to aid in the purchase of limited availability stock.
+Sneaker bots, also known as shoe bots or scalper bots, are a highly sophisticated type of software designed to aid in the purchase of limited availability stock.

-And we haven’t even touched on the considerable stress and strain they put on a website’s infrastructure.
+And we haven’t even touched on the considerable stress and strain that shoe bots put on a website’s infrastructure.
 The sheer volume of sneaker bots can bring a site to its knees, to the detriment of day-to-day customers and revenue.

 So why put such vast quantities of effort into acquiring special sneakers (or trainers depending on which side of the pond you land)?
 It all comes down to cold, hard cash, with Cowden & Co estimating in a recent report, that the sneaker resale (shoe botting) market is worth an impressive $2 billion, a figure that is projected to triple by 2025.